-Subject to funding being available, students with a household income in excess of £39,866 may, in exceptional circumstances, be eligible for support subject to the recommendation of their Student Support Manager and approved by the Director of Learner Services.
+Subject to funding being available, students with a household income in excess of £45,121 may, in exceptional circumstances, be eligible for support subject to the recommendation of their CM and approved by the Chief Finance Officer & Vice Principal.

 All awards made are subject to satisfactory attendance, progress, and behaviour.
 Level of attendance and conduct are checked before any payment (or follow on payment) is made and allocation of funds may be withheld should satisfactory levels not be achieved.
-On the recommendation of a personal coach/Student Support Manager may approve the payment of an award where attendance is below the 90% minimum standard i.e. where financial support would aid attendance and/or where there are extenuating circumstances.
+On the recommendation of a Personal Coach/CM may approve the payment of an award where attendance is below the 90% minimum standard i.e. where financial support would aid attendance and/or where there are extenuating circumstances.
 These standards are clear and communicated to all students.